 Natural Health Practitioner Certification and Certificate Information

-A natural health practitioner certification demonstrates a student's commitment to pre-defined standards set forth by natural health certification associations.
-Certification, on the other hand allows students to gain initial or advanced natural health education in preparation for a wide range of careers.
+Certifications and certificates are different.
+A natural health practitioner certification is a credential that demonstrates a professional commitment to standards set by natural health certification organizations.
+A certificate program, on the other hand, provides training in initial or advanced natural health practices in preparation for a wide range of careers.

 Students engage in a blend of hands-on sessions and classroom lectures designed to teach an awareness of the human body and recommended treatments.
 Courses often cover:

 - Principles of bodywork

 Popular Career Options

 Natural health practitioners work in a number of areas, including social services, nursing, research, teaching and special interest organizations.
 Career options in this field include:

 Employment Outlook and Salary Information

 Although the U.S. Bureau of Labor Statistics (BLS) has no statistics specific to natural health practitioners, the BLS does predict that jobs for nutritionists and dietitians in general will continue to become available at a faster-than-average growth rate of 21% from 2012-2022.
 The median yearly salary for nutritionists as of May 2013 was $55,920.
 The BLS projected 20% job growth from 2012-2022 for health diagnosing and treating practitioners in general.
 As of May 2013, the BLS reported, health diagnosing and treating practitioners earned a median annual salary of $72,870 (www.bls.gov).